 In the absence of the Earth's atmosphere, sidereal rate tracking would be all that is needed to accurately track objects with fixed RA and Dec. coordinates (any object outside the solar system).
 However, because the Earth's atmosphere refracts (bends) light, it complicates the situation.
 The light from an object close to the horizon must pass through more atmosphere than an object higher in the sky.
 It is therefore subject to more refraction, causing the object to appear to be slightly higher in the sky than it actually is.
 This is called refraction.
-As the object climbs higher in the sky, it is subject to less and less refraction, and its image catches up to where it actually should be.
+As the object climbs higher in the sky, it is subject to less and less refraction, and catches up with its refracted image.
 This means that objects appear to move at a rate slightly slower than sidereal rate when they are close to the horizon.
 Several methods have been devised to compensate for this effect called "differential refraction."